 This session will focus on the objectives, methods, and tenets employed in attacking an enemy's maritime trade and in defending friendly maritime trade at the operational level of war.
 This will include the possibility of attacks on military and commercial sealift ships.
 Both the theory and practice of maritime trade warfare will be examined, with attention given to its conduct in the littorals, as well as its direct, indirect, and secondary effects and issues a combatant commander must review with respect to commerce warfare in a modern threat environment.
-The roles of submarine, mine, and air warfare in attacking and defending trade, and the importance of intermodal transportation in sustaining wartime economies and supplying forward deployed militaries, will be explored.
+The roles of submarine, mine, and air warfare in attacking and defending trade, and the importance of port and intermodal transportation in sustaining wartime economies and supplying forward deployed militaries, will be explored.

-Undersea Cable Warfare, the art and science of defending and attacking submarine cable communications systems, will also be considered in this session.
+Seabed Warfare, the art of attacking and defending/protecting a nation's undersea communications cables, pipelines, sensors, and other infrastructure, as well as associated land-based capabilities, will also be considered in this session.
 The U.S. and its allies are highly dependent on submarine cable networks, which carry some 95% of telephone and internet traffic and are essential to financial, commercial, and military communications.
-The objectives and methods of undersea cable warfare and the Maritime Administration's (MARAD) creation of the U.S. Cable Security Fleet (CSF) to defend and maintain U.S. subsea cable access, will be addressed.
+The objectives and methods of seabed warfare and the Maritime Administration's (MARAD) creation of the U.S. Cable Security Fleet (CSF) to defend and maintain U.S. subsea cable access, will be addressed.